hundarogborn/TicTacToe/docs/develop.md

 # Preparing releases

 To prepare a release, simply tag master and push the tag.
-Travis-CI will automatically push the release to GitHub at https://github.com/hundarogborn/TicTacToe/releases, where it'll be available for download
+Travis-CI will automatically push the release to the [GitHub release page](https://github.com/hundarogborn/TicTacToe/releases), where it'll be available for download

 ```
 $ git checkout <commit you want to tag>